Cardwell v. American Bridge Co.

 Cardwell v.
-American Bridge Co., 113 U.S. 205 (1885), was a bill in equity, for the removal of a bridge erected by the defendant over the American River in northern California, downriver from the property of the plaintiff on that navigable section of the river.
+American Bridge Co., 113 U.S. 205 (1885), was a United States Supreme Court case in which the court held that, absent congressional legislation, a state has plenary power to obstruct the flow of a navigable river within its territory.
+The case was about a bridge erected by American Bridge Company over the American River in northern California, downriver from Cardwell's property on that navigable section of the river.
+Cardwell wanted the bridge removed.
+The Supreme Court's decision left the bridge in place.